qsib-cbie/protocol-host-rs/README.md

 ## Running

+### Feature flags

+The connection and protocol in use is set via cargo feature flags.

+The following connection types are available:
+* usb
+* ethernet
+* mock (default)

+The following protocol types are available:
+* haptic_v0
+* mock (default)

+An example invocation for a Feig Host for a Haptic V0 device might use:
+* Start an actual server: `cargo run --features "ethernet haptic_v0" -- -vvv start ... rest of the args ...`
+    * Runs over EthernetConnection and HapticV0Protocol
+* Build against feature configurations: `cargo build --features "usb"`
+    * Build requires libusb etc, and would mock protocol usage of an actual usb connection
+* Test against feature configurations: `cargo test --features "usb haptic_v0"`
+    * Build and run integration tests of HapticV0Protocol over an actual UsbConnection
+* Some won't work together: `cargo test --features "mock haptic_v0"`
+    * Responses from mock or failed connections won't work with protocols that expect pre/post conditions dependent on the connection type implementation

 ### Antenna Host

 The Feig Reader should be attached by USB to the host where we `start` a server.
 The command to start the antenna host may look like: